Celarity Blog • Updated Feb 16, 2023

 When businesses are willing to employ fully remote workers, their pool of talent increases exponentially.
 Hiring remotely allows employers to recruit talent from anywhere – providing them an advantage over organizations that require employees to reside in a particular location or time zone.

 According to an Airtasker survey, “on average, remote employees worked 1.4 more days every month, or 16.8 more days every year, than those who worked in an office.”
-This statistic is backed by the January 2021 PwC US Remote Work Survey that states the following:
+This statistic is backed by the January 2021 PwC US Remote Work Survey which states the following:

-Compared with the June survey, more employee respondents say they’re more productive now than they were before the pandemic (34% vs. 28%).
+Compared with the June survey, more employee respondents say they’re more productive now than before the pandemic (34% vs. 28%).
 And more executives agree: over half (52%) say average employee productivity has improved vs. 44% who said the same in June.
 Also, employees who report higher productivity are much more likely to say their companies have been better at performing various activities, including collaborating on new projects and serving customers.

 Business Cost Savings

 Remote-first organizations may become less tethered to expensive workspaces.
-Shifting to a remote work model can produce significant office rental savings in the long-run.
+Shifting to a remote work model can produce significant office rental savings in the long run.
 And office rent is only one piece of cost savings: when reducing office space, businesses save on printer paper, utilities such as electricity and water, and even wi-fi.
 For even more facts regarding the cost & benefits of having an agile work strategy, check out this blog article.

 Improved Workforce Inclusivity

 Many organizations are seeking ways to improve diversity & inclusion.
-Having a diverse & inclusive workforce provides significant benefits including:
+Having a diverse & inclusive workforce provides significant benefits, including: